Designing with Multi-Gigabit Serial I/O

 - Familiarity with logic design (state machines and synchronous design)

-- Basic knowledge of Virtex FPGA architecture and Xilinx implementation tools is helpful
+- Basic knowledge of FPGA architecture and AMD Xilinx implementation tools is helpful

 - Familiarity with serial I/O basics and high-speed serial I/O standards is also helpful